wandb/wandb/docs/dev/wandb-service-user.md

 ## Reporting issues

 If your issues is not listed in the the FAQs, please file a ticket on [github issue](https://github.com/wandb/client/issues).
-To help us reproduce your issue, it would be really helpful if you could provide the following things:
+To help us reproduce your issue, it would be really helpful if you could provide the following:

 - Minimal script to reproduce
 - Python version
-- Your operating System
+- Operating System
-- Platform you are using (for example: GPUs, TPUs etc.)
+- Platform (for example: GPUs, TPUs etc.)
 - Additional relevant packages installed (you can run `pip list` in your python environment)
+- Traceback (if relevant)